Mathih13/NotificationQueue/README.md

 ```javascript
 let queue = new NotifyQueue({ materialUI: true });
 ```
+*Note: In some cases, this could apply materialize CSS to your entire page.
+If you are in doubt, do not apply this option.*

 ### Creating Notifications
 Once the queue is set up it is possible to add notifications to it.
 A notification is created by calling NotifyQueue's function *notify*, and supplying options in its parameter object.